HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 In the example shown, only one USB stick is connected, which is why only one entry is displayed here.

-If there are several entries there, you should select the entry with the identification string for the "select zzh stick".
+If there are several entries there, you should select the entry with the identification string for the "Select zzh stick".

-Copy the complete line here:
+Copies here the complete line thus:

 • /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0